CreativePhilip/OperatingSystemsLaboratories/lab2/README.md

 Every "tick" of the execution loop the selected algorithm had 3 options:
 1. To leave the current request for another "round" of execution
 2. To swap the current request for a different one
-3. To return None, which means that currently there are no processes in the queue
+3. To return None, which means that currently there are no requests in the queue
 4. To select the new position of the RW head

 ## Results